-- Camera and lenses – I traveled with a basic point-and-shoot but regretted not having a real viewfinder.
+- Camera and lenses – highly recommend a camera with a viewfinder, whether a dSLR or a bridge camera.
+I traveled with a basic point-and-shoot and regretted not having a real viewfinder.
 The sun is very bright and made the LCD panel impossible to use.

 - Dust cover for camera